moliver28/research-handbook/content/handbook/security/security-assurance/automation-and-compliance.md

 7. Collaborating with other security teams to identify automation opportunities
 8. Continuously improving and optimizing existing automation solutions

-By leveraging automation, we aim to increase efficiency, reduce human error, and ensure consistent application of security controls across our organization.
-This approach allows us to maintain a strong security posture while supporting the rapid pace of development and innovation at GitLab.

 ### Where and How we work

 - See the [Security Assurance Automation Team Page](/handbook/security/security-assurance/governance/security-assurance-automation/)